 where

 and $R = \frac{N+1}{N-1}$.
-This formulation follows \citet{johnson2009reliability} but the parameters $\alpha$ and $\beta$ are estimated following \citet{roberts2024unbiased} such that they are unbiased with ensemble size resulting in ensemble forecasts that exactly satisfy the climatological reliability and unbiased ensemble variance reliability conditions described in section \ref{section:reliability}, even for small ensemble sizes.
+This formulation follows \citet{johnson2009reliability} and has a long history in seasonal forecasting \citep[e.g.][]{von1999use, doblas2005rationale}.
+The novelty of our approach is to estimate parameters $\alpha$ and $\beta$ following \citet{roberts2025unbiased} such that they are unbiased with ensemble size resulting in adjusted ensemble forecasts that exactly satisfy the climatological reliability and unbiased ensemble variance reliability conditions described in section \ref{section:reliability}, even for small ensemble sizes.

-The parameters $\alpha$ and $\beta$ can be directly related to previous work, which has demonstrated that a `perfect' RPC can be recovered using post-processing methods that separately scale the predictable (i.e. ensemble mean) and unpredictable (i.e. deviations from the ensemble mean) components of an ensemble forecast \citep[e.g. ][]{eade2014seasonal}.
-In this framework, an apparent SNP can occur either because the predictable signal is too weak (i.e. the diagnosed value of $\alpha > 1$) or the unpredictable noise is too large (i.e. the diagnosed value of $\beta < 1$).
+Importantly, in the limit $R\to 1$, this member-by-member reliability calibration is algebraically identical to regression-based approaches to correct for the signal-to-noise paradox \citep[e.g. ][]{eade2014seasonal}.
+As shown in figure \ref{fig:rpc_vs_ser_vr}a, RPC $\rightarrow$ 1 as $M,N\rightarrow \infty$ when forecasts satisfy the climatological reliability and ensemble variance reliability criteria described by equations \ref{equation:variances} and \ref{equation:spread_error}.
+This equivalence was previously described by \citet{johnson2009reliability}, where they demonstrated that estimates of $\alpha$ derived by enforcing either reliability or correlation-based constraints are identical to the linear regression slope coefficient that minimizes the mean squared error between the adjusted ensemble mean and the observations.